dusty-nv/jetson-inference/docs/pytorch-ssd.md

 $ python3 open_images_downloader.py --max-images=2500 --class-names "Apple,Orange,Banana,Strawberry,Grape,Pear,Pineapple,Watermelon"
 ```

-If the `--max-boxes` option isn't set, by default all the data available will be downloaded - so be sure to check the amount of data first with `--stats-only`.
-Unfortunately it isn't possible in advance to determine the actual disk size requirements of the images, but a general rule of thumb for this dataset is to budget ~350KB per image.
+If the `--max-boxes` option isn't set, by default all the data available will be downloaded - so beforehand, be sure to check the amount of data first with `--stats-only`.
+Unfortunately it isn't possible in advance to determine the actual disk size requirements of the images, but a general rule of thumb for this dataset is to budget ~350KB per image (~2GB for the fruits).

 ### Training Performance